Las Vegas Child Custody Attorney

 When many people think of child custody, they think of the physical custody of a child or with whom the child resides.
 While physical custody is one part of a custody arrangement – and a very important one to parents who want their children with them – it is not the only aspect of a custody agreement.
 Legal custody of a child is a separate matter from physical custody, and determines who gets to make decisions regarding a child’s education, healthcare, and religion.

 Both physical and legal custody of a child can be divided in numerous ways.
-Sole physical and legal custody, in which one parent gets full-time physical custody and the right to make all decisions regarding the child’s upbringing, is rare.
-It is typically ordered by the court only when one party gives up their parental rights or is deemed unfit.
+Primary physical is when one parent gets the majority of physical custodial time.
+Primary legal is when one parent has the right to make all decisions regarding the child’s upbringing.
+A parent can have primary physical custody without having primary legal custody.
+Primary custody is typically ordered by the court based upon the best interest of the child.

 In a joint physical custody arrangement, a child lives with both parents for periods at a time, but these periods can vary widely, depending upon parental situations.
 In a joint legal custody arrangement, parents share in the decision-making regarding a child’s schooling, medical, and other decisions, but this arrangement can also vary substantially.
 One parent may get to make educational decisions, for instance, while the other is responsible for religious decisions.